-Research activities at our School are organised around five Design Research Units (DRUs), collaborative associations of faculty members sharing common research and teaching agendas.
+Research activities at our School of Architecture are organised around five Design Research Units (DRUs), collaborative associations of faculty members sharing common research and teaching agendas.
 The DRUs aim to bridge between studio learning and academic research with emphasis placed on innovative design and critical thinking.

 Building Technology and Sustainable Design (BTSD)